Strategies for the diffusion and dissemination of health technology assessment (HTA) products (AVALIA-T, Spain)

 Health technology assessment (HTA) seeks to inform health policy makers by using the best scientific evidence on the medical, social, economic and ethical implications of investments in health care.
 Technology is broadly defined to include the drugs, devices, medical and surgical procedures used in health care, as well as measures for prevention and rehabilitation of disease, and the organizational and support systems in which health care is provided.

 - Identifying evidence, or lack of evidence, on the benefits and costs of health interventions

-- Synthesising health research findings about the effectiveness of different health interventions
+- Synthesizing health research findings about the effectiveness of different health interventions

-- Evaluating the economic implications and analysing cost and cost-effectiveness
+- Evaluating the economic implications and analyzing cost and cost-effectiveness

-- Appraising social and ethical implications of the diffusion and use of health technologies as well as their organisational implications
+- Appraising social and ethical implications of the diffusion and use of health technologies as well as their organizational implications

 - The HTA process helps identify best practices in health care, thereby enhancing safety, improving quality and saving costs.